 As with input noise current, there are two components of output voltage ripple: differential and common mode.
-Common mode output noise is usually dominated by current conducted through stray capacitances to the dc power line.
+Common mode output noise is usually dominated by current conducted through stray capacitances to the AC power line.
 It is of little interest in most system designs, but it does cause problems when measuring output ripple.
 The common mode component may have a bandwidth of several tens of megahertz, an area where most oscilloscopes have poor common mode rejection.
-As a result, common mode noise may appear as differential noise.
+As a

 Consequently, when measuring output differential noise, it is best to connect input and output commons to case, and to use the case as a single point ground for all test equipment to minimize common mode interference.